MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1602.md

 -   You must manually update secondary sites from within the Configuration Manager console after the primary parent site finishes installing the update.
 Automatic updates of secondary site servers are not supported.

-When the site server installs the update, site system roles that are installed on the site server and those that are installed on remote computers automatically update.
+When the site server installs the update, site system roles that are installed on the site server and those that are installed on remote computers automatically get updated.
 Therefore, before installing the update, make sure each site system server meets any new prerequisites for operations with the new update version.

 The first time you use a Configuration Manager console after the update has finished, you will be prompted to update that console.
 To do so, you must run Configuration Manager setup on the computer that hosts the console, and select the option to update the console.
 We recommend that you do not delay installing the update to the console.

  **Checklist:**

- **Ensure all sites run a supported version of System Center Configuration Manager:**  Each site server in the hierarchy must run System Center Configuration Manager version 1511 before you can start the installation of update 1602.
+ **Ensure that all sites run a supported version of System Center Configuration Manager:**  Each site server in the hierarchy must run System Center Configuration Manager version 1511 before you can start the installation of update 1602.

- **Review installed Microsoft .NET versions on site system servers:** When a site installs update 1602, Configuration Manager automatically installs .NET Framework 4.5.2 on each computer that hosts one of the following site system roles when .NET Framework 4.5 or later is not already installed:
+ **Review installed Microsoft .NET versions on site system servers:** When a site installs update 1602, Configuration Manager automatically installs .NET Framework 4.5.2 on each computer that hosts one of the following site system roles (if .NET Framework 4.5 or later is not already installed):

 -   Enrollment proxy point